AaronRobinsonMSFT/DNNE/readme.md

 * How can I keep my project cross-platform and generate a native binary for other platforms than the one I am currently building on?
   * The managed assembly will remain cross-platform but the native component is difficult to produce due to native tool chain constraints.
 In order to accomplish this on the native side, there would need to exist a C99 tool chain that can target any platform from any other platform.
 For example, the native tool chain could run on Windows but would need to provide a macOS SDK, linux SDK, and produce a macOS `.dylib` (Mach-O image) and/or a linux `.so` (ELF image).
 If such a native tool chain exists, it would be possible.
 * How can I consume the resulting native binary?
-  * There are two options: (1) manually load the binary and discover its exports or (2) directly link against the binary.
+  * For C99 output, there are two options: (1) manually load the binary and discover its exports or (2) directly link against the binary.
 Both options are discussed in the [native sample](./sample/native/main.c).
+  * For Rust output, add the generated crate as a path dependency in your `Cargo.toml` and call the exports directly.
+See [Generating a Rust crate](#generating-a-rust-crate) and the [Rust example](./test/ImportingProcess.Rust).
 * Along with exporting a function, I would also like to export data.
 Is there a way to export a static variable defined in .NET?
   * There is no simple way to do this starting from .NET.
 DNNE could be updated to read static metadata and then generate the appropriate export in C code, but that approach is complicated by how static data can be defined during module load in .NET.
 It is recommended instead to define the desired static data in a separate translation unit (`.c` file) and include it in the native build through the `DnneCompilerUserFlags` property.
 * Does DNNE support targeting .NET Framework?